Why Study English?

-See our English course catalog for a list of what we offer throughout the year.
+Visit our Courses Offered page for a list of classes that we offer through the year.

-Students who have not taken placement tests or who are unsure of their scores should contact the Assessment Office.
+- Students who have not been assessed or who are unsure of their placement should contact the Assessment Center.

-Please make sure to check the Prerequisite section for each English Literature course description in the Course Catalog or Schedule of Classes before enrolling in the class.
+- Please make sure to check the Prerequisite section for each English Literature course description in the Course Catalog or Course Schedule before enrolling in the class.

 - See an example of an English Prerequisite section.